Feyerabend/vm/enkel0/VM.md

 	push(vm, vm->fp);	// push the frame pointer to stack
 	push(vm, vm->pc);	// push the program counter to stack
-	vm->fp = vm->sp;	// set the fram pointer to what the stack pointer is vm->pc = addr;		// set the program counter to the what the argument is: addr break;
+	vm->fp = vm->sp;	// set the fram pointer to what the stack pointer is vm->pc = addr;		// set the program counter to the address: addr break;
 ```